 In January 2024 you claimed in Parliament and in a public letter to Foreign Secretary David Cameron that the Israeli Ambassador Tzipi Hotovely had ‘called for genocide in Gaza’.
 You demanded that she face consequences in regard to her diplomatic accreditation.[10]
 You were referring to an interview that the Ambassador gave to LBC radio in early January.[11]
 I am no fan of the Ambassador and her politics, or of the politics that she represents, as you well know.
 But In fact, what the Ambassador had said was that Gaza had an underground tunnel city and that in order to dismantle it, areas hosting it had to be destroyed.
 She emphasised that the issue was complicated by the fact that private homes, mosques and schools had direct access to the tunnels.
 Confronted by the interviewer‘s suggestion that this meant ‘flattening the whole of Gaza’ she emphatically denied that was the intention and clarified that only infrastructure was being targeted that served what she called the ‘system of terror tunnels’.
 She rhetorically asked the interviewer if he had a better plan.
 You took that comment and cited it as proof of her supposed call for genocide.
 Whether or not she was being disingenuous, and whether or not Israel might have proceeded with more caution or with a different set of tactics or military objectives altogether, is immaterial to the point that there was, in that interview, no call for genocide.
 You chose to label her response in such a way in order to portray Israel, yet again, after countless apologies for saying the same, as committing a Nazi-style genocide.
 Your ideological interpretation overshadowed the facts of what was said.
 Is it possible that by misrepresenting the Ambassador’s words from the LBC interview you misled Parliament and the public?

-As someone who knows you and believe in many of the causes that you stand up for, it’s very tempting to look at your 7 October anniversary statement and believe it was simply ill-worded or suffered from careless omissions.
-But the reality is that on these matters you are what might now call a ‘serial offender’.
+As someone who knows you and believes in many of the causes that you stand up for, it’s very tempting to look at your 7 October anniversary statement and believe it was simply ill-worded or suffered from careless omissions.
+But the reality is that on these matters you are what one might now call a ‘serial offender’.
 I grew up in Israel, and I studied and worked in Germany before taking up a job in the UK in the mid-1990s.
-One thing that I have always struggled to adapt to and internalise is the British institutional form of discourse that often gives more importance to tone than to substance.
-Both in my work environment and in various transactions and dealings with other institutions I was always puzzled how in British culture uttering an apology is considered a suitable response to a complaint; insisting on a practical remedy or a commitment to change course in the future is perceived as rude.
-As you know, I have been accused as being ‘rude’ in my work environment for daring to insist on the need to introduce remedies, not just talk, and to not just hide behind the ceremonial apology, which we linguists would label as a mere ‘speech act’.
-You have apologised again and again for your ‘genocide’ rant, yet there is no sign that you are committed to any remedy.
+I have always struggled to internalise the British institutional form of discourse that gives more importance to tone than to substance.
+I was puzzled how in British culture uttering an apology is considered a legitimate way to erase a preceding error even without committing to a remedy or future change.
+You have apologised again and again for your ‘genocide’ rant, yet you continue to articulate it in your communications.
 You also do not seem to accept that there is a contradiction between inflammatory statements that inevitably stir up tensions and hatred, and a commitment to inter-faith dialogue.
 Your persistent depiction of Israel as ‘genocidal’ is strange to the facts on the ground and manipulative when it relies on bold and blatant disinformation, as in the case of your attack on the Ambassador.
 It demonises Israel wholesale, attributing to it sinister intentions of treachery and conspiracy.
 In that way it shifts the discussion of events in the Middle East from the factual to the metaphysical.
 It also seems to testify to a kind of relentless obsession with wanting to invert the narrative of historical Jewish victimhood of genocide, something that Jewish people are likely to regard as trivialising antisemitism.
 For your purported interest in inter-faith dialogue, it doesn’t seem that you have given this aspect much thought when performing to an audience that you apparently believe will reward you for simplistic, populist slogans.

 We first met in 2006 when you were Lord Mayor of Manchester.
 I invited you to an event devoted to Romani language and culture where you delivered a speech that your office had asked me to draft for you.
 It said that the city welcomed its Romani residents.
 You were the first leader of any major European city to make such a statement.
 As an MEP you continued to support the public engagement side of research that I led at the university.
 You invited me to join the Manchester Muslim-Jewish Forum where we often met for events that purposefully avoided controversial issues like the Middle East, focusing instead on community relations in Manchester and festivities, though Holocaust commemoration figured regularly and prominently.
 Nobody can accuse you of indifference to historical Jewish suffering, which is why your repeated game with the label ‘genocide’ in respect of Israel with inverted implications remains incomprehensible.